 Burning Brisket is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Read our affiliate policy to learn more.

-The Skinny on the Pit Barrel Cooker
+The Quick Version of our Pit Barrel Cooker Review

 The Pit Barrel Cooker is the original and the top rated ugly drum smoker in the world.
 Thoughtfully designed by a US veteran, the Pit Barrel Cooker uses natural convection cooking to charcoal smoke meat that’s hung inside it’s open barrel.

 This means that not only does it hold a huge capacity, it’s also extremely easy to use, and, very low effort.
 No babysitting or adding charcoal every hour or so.
 The Pit Barrel Cooker literally is a set and forget charcoal smoker, unlike any other charcoal option on the market.

 Because there’s no adjustable dampers, it’s temperature is pretty much set at around the 300°F mark.
 It cooks faster than your typical low and slow speed, but, still manages to retain all the moisture and flavor you need for really good barbecue.